 Here at Life Fit we specialise in the treatment of musculoskeletal problems.
 This is the specialism of physiotherapy that deals with back and neck pain, joint and muscular problems, ligament tears, sports injuries and rehabilitation after surgery to name but a few.

 The physiotherapy we practice is based on many years of clinical experience, extensive knowledge continually updated through regular CPD, and current best practice.
-We have a very hands-on approach to our treatment but support this with exercise regimes, advice and education in order to get the best outcome.
+We want you to get better and stay better!
+Read more here

 Soft-tissue massage techniques may be used in your physiotherapy treatment regime although more often than not it is only a part of the overall treatment, depending on the problem.
 It helps to alleviate any tension or stress which builds up in your body’s soft tissue.